 Include a list of criteria to make sure that the candidates can tailor their proposal to best suit your business’ needs.

 - Overall suitability and compatibility of the proposal

 - Agency/bidder experience and capability

-- Cost and budget requirements
+- Cost and budget requirements (very important)

 In being as detailed as possible in your requirements, you set up both yourself and the candidate for a positive working relationship.

 Social media RFP template

 To make the RFP process as simple as possible, we’ve prepared a template to guide you along the way.
 This can act as a great starting point for you to develop your own RFP so that you can ensure you have the best chance of success.